Essential Oils and Pregnancy: The Ultimate Guide to Pregnancy-Safe Aromatherapy

 purple lavender stems behind amber essential oil bottle

-When you're expecting, self-care takes on a whole new meaning.
-Essential oils can offer a natural and comforting way to manage common pregnancy symptoms, from morning sickness to sleepless nights.
+When you're expecting a new baby, self-care takes on a whole new meaning.
+Essential oils can offer a comforting way to manage common pregnancy symptoms, from morning sickness to sleepless nights.
 However, knowing which oils are safe and how to use them properly is crucial for protecting both you and your baby.
 This guide will walk you through the essentials of pregnancy-safe aromatherapy, covering the benefits, risks, and recommended oils to use or avoid.

 What Are Essential Oils?